CarletonComputerScienceSociety/website/content/resources/contribution-guides/contributing-faqs.md

 ## 6. Make a Pull Request with the completed FAQ file

 If you are not familiar with using Git/Github, check out this guide - [Intro to Git and Github](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)

+Change the status of the FAQ on the Project Board to `For Review`